Corporate governance: Primary legislation

-Corporate Governance Code 2016-2022
+Corporate Governance Code 2016–2022

 In addition The Netherlands has adopted a Corporate Governance Code in 2016, which has been updated twice since.

 In the latest version (2022), the Executive Board of the company is held responsible for the continuity of the company and its sustainable long-term value creation.

-The Executive Board considers the impact of corporate actions on People and Planet and takes the effects on corporate stakeholders into account.
+The executive board considers the impact of corporate actions on People and Planet and takes the effects on corporate stakeholders into account.

-In the Dutch two-tier system, the Supervisory Board monitors and supervises the Executive Board in this respect.
+In the Dutch two-tier system, the Supervisory Board monitors and supervises the executive board in this respect.

+Poland

+Primary legislation

+Polish Corporate Law is regulated in Code of Commercial Companies.
+The code regulates most of the aspects of corporate governance, incl. rules of incorporation and liquidation, it defines rights, obligations and rules of operations of corporate bodies (Management Board, Supervisory Board, Shareholders Meeting).